-Since the Legend of Zelda: Majora's Mask is a sequel to Ocarina of Time, the game starts off with the same Link as he is riding Epona through a forest searching for Navi, his fairy companion from Ocarina of Time.
+Since The Legend of Zelda: Majora's Mask is a sequel to Ocarina of Time, the game starts off with the same Link as he is riding Epona through a forest searching for Navi, his fairy companion from Ocarina of Time.
 After having his Ocarina stolen, Link chases after a Skull Kid wearing the Majora's Mask, finding himself in the parallel world of Termina.
-Once arriving in Termina, Link learns that the moon is going to crash into Termina in 3 days time, and if he wants to stop it, then he will need to free the four guardians of Termina and stop the evil Majora's Mask.
+Once arriving in Termina, Link learns that the moon is going to crash into Termina in 3 days' time, and if he wants to stop it, then he will need to free the four guardians of Termina and stop the evil Majora's Mask.
 Saving Termina can only be accomplished by collecting masks with varying abilities as well as Link's Ocarina of Time to keep repeating the 3-day cycle to ensure you have enough time.

-The importance and variety of these masks is something that had never been done in a Zelda game before and have never been done since, aside from the mask of truth, allowing Link to gain new abilities or even change shape to continue his adventure.
-There are four masks that are required for completing the different dungeons that allow Link to transform into a Deku Scrub, Goron, Zora and a giant, as well as other masks that can give you the ability to explode, talk to animals or even to dance; in total you can collect 24 different masks in the game.
+The importance and variety of these masks is something that had never been done in a Zelda game before and has never been done since, aside from the mask of truth, allowing Link to gain new abilities or even change shape to continue his adventure.
+There are four masks that are required for completing the different dungeons that allow Link to transform into a Deku Scrub, Goron, Zora, and a giant, as well as other masks that can give you the ability to explode, talk to animals, or even to dance; in total you can collect 24 different masks in the game.

 The controls for this game are extremely smooth with a map always present on the lower screen with your instrument and four other selectable items.
 That means you will have to rearrange your button combinations less, and with a fast menu system dragging and dropping items and masks around, any time you do spend in the menu is extremely limited.
 One great improvement over the original game is the upgraded bombers notebook; this is an item you get at the start of the game that is used to keep track of side quests, characters and rewards as you repeat the 3 day cycle over and over again.
 In the original it was an item but it was never encouraged to use, in the 3DS version you will get notifications when it is updated, when quests are completed and see all characters and their schedules.
 Some other big changes are the locations of the stone and giant mask as well as some of the ways that you fight the bosses.
 One change that has been made that fans might not like as much is that the Zora fast swimming is powered by magic; this change seems unnecessary and slows down a lot of the swimming portion of the game.

-If you were to have someone play the original release of Majora's Mask for the Nintendo 64 and then Majora's Mask for 3DS they would be able to instantly tell you how much better Majora's Mask for 3DS looked.
-Much like the original, nearly all of Majora's Mask's assets are pulled straight from Ocarina of Time due to its short development time, meaning that this game looks a lot like the improved Ocarina of Time with a more detailed look for young Link, as well as all of Links different forms.
-There were some noticeable frame rate issues at times especially during Snowhead Temple when destroying multiple snow boulders, but nothing that would last for more than a couple of seconds at a time.
+If you were to have someone play the original release of Majora's Mask for the Nintendo 64 and then Majora's Mask 3D, they would be able to instantly tell you how much better Majora's Mask for 3DS looked.
+Much like the original, nearly all of Majora's Mask's assets are pulled straight from Ocarina of Time due to its short development time, meaning that this game looks a lot like the improved Ocarina of Time with a more detailed look for young Link, as well as all of Link's different forms.
+There were some noticeable frame rate issues at times, especially during Snowhead Temple when destroying multiple snow boulders, but nothing that would last for more than a couple of seconds at a time.

-The soundtrack for Legend of Zelda: Majora's Mask is filled with memorable songs and sounds whether they be the background music of Clock Town, the various songs that the player learns during their adventure or the gentle rustling of bugs underneath a newly broken pot.
+The soundtrack for Legend of Zelda: Majora's Mask is filled with memorable songs and sounds, whether they be the background music of Clock Town, the various songs that the player learns during their adventure, or the gentle rustling of bugs underneath a newly broken pot.
 Every sound has its purpose and place that it fits into perfectly.
 There is no time that you have to question what you are hearing or why you are meant to be hearing it.
-For a much sadder Zelda game, at least if you pay attention to all of the characters, a lot of the music carries this emotional weight as well, a great example of this would be the Oath to Order.
+For a much sadder Zelda game, at least if you pay attention to all of the characters, a lot of the music carries this emotional weight as well.
+A great example of this would be the Oath to Order.